oneconvergence/dkube-examples/insurance/readme.md

  - Select "Run All Cells" from the top JupyterLab menu

 ## Inference WebApp
  A model that is running on a production server takes live datda and provides an output prediction based on the model training.
 A custom application is written to interpret how the model interacts with the live data.
-One Convergence have written a web-based inference application for this example.
+One Convergence has written a web-based inference application for this example.
 It is meant to show how this particular example could be used.

  - The WebApp needs to be installed on the server running DKube.
 It is then available to any user that wants to try it out.
  - It can be installed either using Docker or Python-3